okgrow/guides/processes/development/new-app-setup/README.md

     1. Go to the project's slack channel and add an integration
     1. Add sempahore as an integration and make note of the webhook URL, then save the integration
     1. Go to Project Settings / Notifications / Webhooks in Semaphore
-    1. Add the webhook URl and select 'Build and Deploy' from the 'Recieve After' dropdown
+    1. Add the webhook URl and select 'Build and Deploy' from the 'Receive After' dropdown

 #### Heroku config